 When leaving Vwaza Wildlife Reserve it was still 32 degrees Celsius.
 In the 104 kilometers towards Nyika this changed severely.
 The first dirt road that we took was actually quite ok.
 When we took a shortcut to the entrance of the park we were challenged a bit more by both steep descends and ascends.
 The last 60 kilometers to the campsite we noticed the air getting ‘thinner’ and by that time we knew: we were up in the mountains.

 It was near the village of Chelinda when the scenery changed dramatically.
-Green sloping hills were basically everywhere except for the parts where fire had burned the soil.
+Green sloping hills were basically everywhere except for the parts where the fire had burned the soil.
 We did notice a couple of pine tree forests.
-A bit later we learned that these were pine tree plantations which were planted in the sixties with the goal of using them to make paper.
+A bit later we learned that these were pine tree plantations that were planted in the sixties with the goal of using them to make paper.
 When the plantation was finished it turned out to be difficult to actually transport the logs to the factories down below.
 They then decided to leave them here and make this a National Park in 1964.
 Strange things can happen here… The good thing is that the ‘forests’ now provide an excellent hideaway for leopards, antelopes and numerous birds.

 A little bit down the road we reached the campsite.
 At the heart of one of these forests a small grassy campsite was created.
 Three shelters and an ablution block were build for an amazing camping experience.
 There’s an excellent campfire spot at every campsite.
 We pitched our tent and enjoyed the last few sun rays before the sun disappeared behind the mountains.
 We also noticed how fast it got cold up here.